China says U.S. patrol in South China Sea harmed trust

 "The U.S. side should return as soon as possible to the correct path of appropriately managing disputes via dialogue and consultation," he added.

-U.S. Secretary of Defence Ash Carter flew to a U.S. aircraft carrier transiting the disputed South China Sea on Thursday and blamed China for rising tension in the region.
+U.S. Secretary of Defense Ash Carter flew to a U.S. aircraft carrier transiting the disputed South China Sea on Thursday and blamed China for rising tension in the region.

 (Reporting by Ben Blanchard; Editing by Nick Macfie)